-Caring For Your Artwork
+Caring For Your Textile Artwork - Prints And Originals.

 You've bought a unique piece of artwork, decided where to display it and now have the pleasure of enjoying it every day.
 However, like any investment, a piece of art needs a little tender loving care to ensure it will look its best for decades and of course, there is every chance it will increases in value, especially if it is well preserved.